Faustin E. Wirkus: Early life

-According to an official biography, Wirkus was born in 1896 in Rypin (Congress Poland, in the Russian Empire) a small town now in Poland, however, numerous ship passenger lists (records of the U.S. Customs Service) show his correct birth place as Pittston, Pennsylvania.
-He and his parents settled in Dupont, Pennsylvania, a coal mining community northwest of Wilkes-Barre, where he was raised.
+According to an official biography, Wirkus was born in 1896 in Rypin (Congress Poland, in the Russian Empire) a small town now in Poland.
+There is some dispute as to where Faustin was actually born, as numerous ship passenger lists (records of the U.S. Customs Service) show his birth place as Pittston, Pennsylvania.
+The earliest known record of his birth is found in the 1900 United States Census, where he is found with his family in Brooklyn, New York.
+He is listed as "Palestine Weirkus" born November 1896 in Poland Russia.
+His younger brother Stephen Weirkus is listed as being three months old and born in New York state.
+Therefore Faustin was either born in Rypin (Poland), or born in Brooklyn, but not in Dupont, Luzerne, Pennsylvania.
+He most likely felt that he was 'from' this area as that is where his formative years were spent.

+He and his parents settled in Dupont, Pennsylvania in approximately 1905, a coal mining community northwest of Wilkes-Barre, where he was raised.
 At the age of 11, he started sorting coal in Pittston.

 Military career

 Wirkus enlisted in the US Marine Corps in 1915 and served in the 1st Advance Base Brigade in Haiti and rose to the rank of corporal in 1918 then to gunnery sergeant in 1920.
 During his service in the Marine Corps, he was promoted to a lieutenant in the Garde d'Haiti, commanding a squad of native troops on La Gonâve.
 After rescuing a young woman in trouble, he found out that she was Queen Timemenne of La Gonâve.
 He was welcomed by the population as Timemenne had told them how kind he was to her, and in part, due to the unusual circumstance that he had the same first name as the former emperor of Haiti, Faustin Soulouque, later known as Faustin I ("Faustin the First"), who died in 1867.
-Somewhat bizarrely, the natives proclaimed him Faustin II in a Voodoo ritual and he ruled jointly with Queen Timemenne for three years.
+The natives proclaimed him Faustin II in a Voodoo ritual and he ruled jointly with Queen Timemenne for three years.
 He became known for dispensing ready but gentle justice.